akhilmathurs/libriadapt/README.md

 ## Contact

-If you have any questions or find any errors in the dataset, please reach out to me at akhilmathurs{at}gmail{dot}{com}
+If you have any questions or find any errors in the dataset, please reach out to akhilmathurs{at}gmail{dot}{com}.

+### Warnings
+The authors have manually verified hundreds of speech recordings, but there is always the possibility that some (or many) of the speech recordings are incomplete or noisy.
+Please make sure to test for such cases in your data pipelines.

 <a id="1">[1]</a> LibriSpeech ASR Corpus http://www.openslr.org/12